MicrosoftDocs/azure-docs/articles/batch/batch-custom-images.md

 ms.author: danlep
 ---

-# Use a managed custom image to create a pool of virtual machines
+# Use a custom image to create a pool of virtual machines

 When you create an Azure Batch pool using the Virtual Machine Configuration, you specify a VM image that provides the operating system for each compute node in the pool.
 You can create a pool of virtual machines either with a supported Azure Marketplace image, or with a custom image (a VM image you have created and configured yourself).
 The custom image must be a *managed image* resource in the same Azure subscription and region as the Batch account.